10 Dog-Friendly Trails Near San Francisco

 6. Cascade Falls, Fairfax

 Perfect for a relaxing, family hike, this 1.2-mile trail showcases a waterfall just after the rain, and also welcomes leashed dogs.
-The trek sits amidst Cascade Canyon’s 498-acres and serves as fertile round for bird and wildlife watching.
+The trek sits amidst Cascade Canyon’s 498-acres and serves as fertile ground for bird and wildlife watching.

 7. Mori Point, Pacifica